WHAT ARE MISSIONAL COMMUNITIES?

 Our hope is that every person who is committed to the Pillar Okinawa family and mission will be fully involved in a Missional Community.

-While some of our missional communities are “full” and subsequently “closed” to new participants, all “open” missional communities are listed here: MISSIONAL COMMUNITIES
+While some of our missional communities are “full” and subsequently “closed” to new participants, you can view all open and closed missional communities listed here: MISSIONAL COMMUNITIES